Frustration rises from rubble of China's deadly quake

 In Zhongba village, part of Baoxing, residents said it took two days for help to arrive.
 When it did, supplies and tents were in short supply.
 Almost all buildings are damaged and many have collapsed.

-Zhang Zhenghua, a 41-year-old farmer, said officials drove through the village on Monday and stopped briefly to apologize for the delay in help.
+Zhang Zhenghua, a 41-year-old farmer, said officials drove through the village on Monday and stopped briefly to apologise for the delay in help.